MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The RDATA for the SVCB RR consists of:

 * a 2 octet field for SvcFieldPriority as an integer in network byte order.
-For AliasForm, SvcFieldPriority MUST be 0.
 * the uncompressed SvcDomainName, represented as a sequence of length-prefixed labels as in Section 3.1 of {{!RFC1035}}.
 * the SvcFieldValue byte string, consuming the remainder of the record (so smaller than 65535 octets and constrained by the RDATA and DNS message sizes).

-AliasForm is defined by SvcFieldValue being empty.
+AliasForm is defined by SvcFieldPriority being 0.

 When SvcFieldValue is non-empty (ServiceForm), it contains a list of SvcParamKey=SvcParamValue pairs with length-prefixes for the SvcParamValues,